 Plantations will be eligible for the ETS if they meet the usual 'Post '89' forest criteria.
 The trees will coppice (grow back from the cut stump) after harvest, meaning rapid re-establishment of the canopy, reducing the risk of soil erosion.
 Alternatively growers may want to kill the coppicing stumps to replace with improved genetics.
-Other secondary benefits will include pollen and nectar production and planting to improve ground water through nutrient stripping of effluent affected sub surface flow.
+Other secondary benefits will include pollen and nectar production, and he potential to plant to improve ground water through nutrient stripping of sub-surface drainage flows.